-Eileen Boris is the Hull Professor and Distinguished Professor of Feminist Studies, History, Black Studies, and Global Studies at the University of California Santa Barbara, USA.
+Eileen Boris is Hull Professor and Distinguished Professor of Feminist Studies, History, Black Studies, and Global Studies at the University of California, Santa Barbara, CA, USA.

 Sandra Trudgen Dawson is Executive Administrator of the Berkshire Conference of Women Historians, USA.

 Barbara Molony is Professor of Japanese History at Santa Clara University, USA, and specializes in women’s rights, transnational feminisms, and East Asian gender constructions.